Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 messagebox matchstr 'matchstr'

+* macro reference: mpause

+Format:
+        mpause <time>

+Pauses for <time> milliseconds.

+Example:
+mpause 100              Pause for 100 milliseconds.

+* macro reference: random

+Format:
+      random <intvar> <value>

+Generates the random number from 0 to <value>.
+The value is returned in the integer variable <intvar>.

+Example:
+random val 100            val=0..100

 * background transparency
   TeraTerm supports window background transparency.
 Now TeraTerm has two types of transparency function.
 You can select either function.